frederic-perez/AmE-dictionary/data/dictionary.md

 __penal code__ :mega:
 __penal__ :mega:
 __pence__ _n_ _(plural?)_ _See what you’re using in pounds and pence with a smart meter._
-__penchant__ _n_ :nine::m: (from French, ‘leaning, inclining’, present participle of the verb "pencher") A strong or habitual liking for something or tendency to do something. _Her penchant for love songs._ _The group has evolved into a diverse group with a penchant for complex pieces._ :es: inclinación, afición, predilección
+__penchant__ _n_ :nine::m: (from French, ‘leaning, inclining’, present participle of the verb “pencher”) A strong or habitual liking for something or tendency to do something. _Her penchant for love songs._ _The group has evolved into a diverse group with a penchant for complex pieces._ :es: inclinación, afición, predilección
 __pendant__ _n_ :four::hammer: _The pendant lamps._ :es: colgante
 __penitent__ _adj_ Feeling or expressing remorse for misdeeds.
 __penitents__ _n_